home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

   required: false
   type: integer
 unit_of_measurement:
-  description: Defines the unit of measurement of for all the sensors.
+  description: Defines the unit of measurement to be used for any sensor where the unit is *not* set in Emoncms.
+If no unit is set in Emoncms or in the configuration, the default (W) will be used.
   required: false
   default: W
   type: string
-use_emoncms_unit:
-  description: Causes integration to use the unit of measurement specified in the Emoncms Feed API payload.
-If no unit is set by Emoncms, no unit will be added to the sensor.
-A unit set in `unit_of_measurement` is ignored when this is `true`.
-  required: false
-  default: false
-  type: boolean
 {% endconfiguration %}

 ## Default naming scheme